Free Stuff You Can Put in a Compost Bin

 Do you know someone who raises rabbits, or has a rabbit as a pet?
 Maybe you can fill a few empty feed sacks with droppings for your compost pile.
 If the droppings are mixed with bedding, compost that too.

 Don't use manure from carnivorous animals, including dogs and cats.
 Cows, horses, goats, sheep and so on are "approved" sources of compostable manure.
-Chicken manure and droppings from pet birds are also usable.
+Chicken manure and droppings from pet birds, guinea pigs, hamsters and other "pocket pets" are also usable.

 While manure from livestock can be a great source of nitrogen in bulk, it isn't available to everyone.
 Don't think that you must have manure in order to compost - you don't!
 There are plenty of alternative sources of nitrogen to use instead.